Next Gen Pregnancy Initiative

 Indirect costs may not be charged against the awards.
 Institutional overhead may not be charged against BWF grants.

 I have multiple collaborators as part of my proposal.
-If we are invited to the interview stage of the application process, do I need to have those collaborators available during the interview or only me as the main PI?
+If we are invited to the interview stage of the application process, do I need to have those collaborators available during the interview or only me as the primary PI?

 No, only one person per team is allowed to interview, and it should be the primary PI.